BeatrisIlieva/softuni-courseworks/python/theory.md

 4. Class methods:
    The main application of class methods is to create an instance of a given class in a controlled manner.
 We also use class method when we only need to access the class attributes but do not need access to the instance attributes.

+5. Polymorphism:

+All descendants rewrite a method that their parent class implement in order to change the implementation of the method according to its own needs.
+This allows us not make checking when we invoke the method on a specific instance owing to the fact that the method has one and the same name for all instances - classes.

+6. Abstraction:

+The parent class becomes a template for the children

+The difference between polymorphism and duck typing is that with duck typing there is no inheritance.
+In duck typing the classes do not have anything in common.
+They just have methods with the same name.